arzwa/MultilocusIsland/docs/draft-hapdip2.md

 parameters.
 The general succes of the approach indicates two important features of polygenic migration-selection balance.
-Firstly, it suggests that the separation of time scales argument that is at the root of the approach indeed works, and does so beyond the haploid case with homogeneous selective effects [@sachdeva2022].
+Firstly, it suggests that the 'separation of time scales' argument that is at the root of the approach indeed works, and does so beyond the haploid case with homogeneous selective effects [@sachdeva2022].
 At least in the unlinked (and probably also weakly linked) case, strong selection against multilocus genotypes occurs only in the first couple of